-There's a lot that people can want from an "about me" page, so in the usual fashion I've tried to address everything, and hopefully not made too much of a spaghetti out of it.
+There's a lot that people can want from an "about me" page, so in the usual fashion I've tried to address everything, and hopefully not made too much of a spaghetti of it.
 Here goes…

 - I've gone a whole winter without shoes, and would do it again.

 - I believe in uncompromising loyalty to the truth of who you are, and I believe that this truth, if you know it, will actually set you free.
+To say that another way, I think enlightenment is a psychological condition that's possible to experience given the right path of learning and development.
+I sometimes break down and make YouTube videos about this topic.

 - Sometimes I scream back at the television, radio, or sky.
 I think playing a passive role is largely a choice: Even if the other side's not listening, you can still remind yourself that part of your place is to speak.